matthewmueller/dom-iterator/Readme.md

   .reject(fn)
 ```

+This is saying:

-This is basically saying, "reject all element nodes and comment nodes
+> reject all element nodes and comment nodes
-and nodes with the nodeValue sloth and nodes that pass the function `fn`".
+> and nodes with the nodeValue sloth and
+> nodes that pass the function `fn`".

 ### `iterator.revisit(revisit)`